-- 1. Have a legal entity registered at the Ministry of Law and Human Rights of the Republic of Indonesia. - 2.
-Have a Tax Identification Number. - 3.
-Experience in Strategic Communication - at least have 3 relevant projects in management, communication, public relation within the last 9/10 years?- Knowledge in conservation and biodiversity law enforcement business process; - Knowledge in wildlife crime; and - Familiar with Indonesia's environmental and forestry law enforcement, biodiversity, and wildlife conservation sector's status, policies, and regulations is preferred. - 4.
-Experience in projects and programs in Indonesia and the ability to work effectively in Indonesia.
-At least 3 years of experience in conducting projects in Indonesia.
-Have a nationwide network to conduct surveys will be an advantage.
+- 1. Has valid registration document/certificate - 2.
+Experience in Strategic Communication - At least have 3 relevant projects in management, communication, public relation - Experience in conservation and biodiversity law enforcement business process; - Knowledge in wildlife crime; and - Experience in working with Indonesia's environmental and forestry law enforcement, biodiversity, and wildlife conservation sector's status, policies, and regulations is preferred. - 3.
+Experience in projects and programs in Indonesia with 3 years of experience in conducting survey in Indonesia. - 4.
+A previous experience in the IWT survey will be an advantage but not mandatory a.
+List of Personnel: